-Cameroon boasts a variety of interesting festivals which are a lot of fun for travelers in the right place at the right time.
-Generally held in the larger cities of Douala and Yaoundé, there are a few in the smaller regions, as well.
+Cameroon holidays and festivals are a lot of fun for travelers in the right place at the right time.
+Generally held in the larger cities of Douala and Yaoundé, but there are a few in the smaller regions, as well.
 From celebrations of the arts like the Festival National des Arts et de la Culture to traditional showcases like the Ngondo Festival, events in Cameroon have a lot to offer.

 African Music Market